neerajmahajan/recap-java-script/README.md

 * functions can be passed as an arguments.
 * functions can have parameter with default values.
 * function declaration can be assigned to a variable.
 * functions are internally objects.
+It internally create two objects(object iteslf and it's prototype accessed by **prototype** property)

 ```
 	var functionVariable = function doSomething(){